John Majerus PT CLT

 John obtained his degree in Biology from Loras College, Dubuque, where he also tore up the gridiron as a Duhawk.
 He did early work in genetics and ultimately followed with a P.T. degree from The University of Iowa in 1985.
 After establishing a thriving private practice in rural Iowa over his first decade as a therapist, he held a clinical faculty position in the doctorate program at Creighton University for 3 years.
-In his 29 years of practice, he has earned additional certifications, including the Board Certification as an APTA Orthopedic Specialist, Certified Strength and Conditioning Specialist, Certified Lymphedema Therapist, and more recently a TPI Golf Certification.
+In his over 30 years of practice, he has earned additional certifications, including the Board Certification as an APTA Orthopedic Specialist, Certified Lymphedema Therapist, and more recently a TPI Golf Certification.
 During his 9 year tenure managing Rebound Rehabilitation, he was active in building the programs which garnered much recognition.
-The professional interests he finds most engaging are foot and ankle dysfunction, patellar pain, and post-traumatic cervical spine dysfunction.
-When off work, he enjoys golf, watching football, cycling, and spending time with his wife and 5 children and 3 grandchildren.
+The professional interests he finds most engaging are foot and ankle dysfunction, patellar pain, the relationship between the hip and lumbar spine, and post-traumatic cervical spine dysfunction.
+When off work, he enjoys golf, watching football, cycling, and spending time with his wife, 5 children and 4 grandchildren.

-Jodie Paschall-Majerus MPT
+Jodie Paschall-Majerus MPT CLT

 Karla brings a wealth of experience to her role as Office Manager at Majerus & Company Physical Therapy.
 She has worked in varied settings, always with a focus on customer service, honing a now longstanding forte.
 Karla advanced to Front Office Supervisor at Rebound Rehabilitation during a time period that was marked by significant growth and change in our community; the clinic enjoyed notable and measurable customer service excellence.
 Although the provision of health care has become increasingly complicated, she navigates the challenges of insurance companies, clinic staffing, data management, and patient satisfaction with poise and efficiency.
 As one of the original trio that comprised Majerus & Company Physical Therapy, she has taken on a myriad of new tasks that have contributed to our growth.
-A Nebraska native, she and her husband have enjoyed raising their three children in the Pacific Northwest; her spare time is spent long distance cycling, gardening, and kayaking.
+A Nebraska native, she and her husband have enjoyed raising their three children in the Pacific Northwest; her spare time is spent long distance cycling, gardening, kayaking, and being a grandma.